 Trinity’s Residential Respite Program provides short-term stays for people with developmental disabilities in one of Trinity’s licensed group homes.
 Availability depends on current room openings and the locations’ ability to meet your loved one’s needs.

 Residential respite hours are determined by client needs, eligibility, and room availability.
 Services are funded through a grant from the Illinois Department of Human Services, so there is no cost to the families receiving respite.
 Prior to receiving respite services, a person must obtain a physical.
 If respite care is not urgent, Trinity prefers to meet with the person receiving services along with their loved ones to gain important information about the person’s medical and behavioral history as well as any guidance or expectations regarding care and supervision.

 Any adult (18 years and older) who has a confirmed diagnosis of a developmental disability may qualify for residential respite.
 Medical clearance is also required.
-Applications can be requested by contacting Residential Respite Coordinator Jill Schneider at 815-485-6197 or firstname.lastname@example.org
+A request for services can be filled out HERE or via phone or email by contacting Residential Respite Coordinator Melanie Lowe at 815-485-8146 or firstname.lastname@example.org.

 What are the requirements to be hired as a respite worker?